aratare-jp/epsilon-clj/docs/quick-start.md

   This is where it comes from.
 The passed-in data always comes as a map.
 - At line 8, you are declaring that this controller will use the `book.html.egl` template, which you just created earlier.
 This works as a relative path.
 - At line 9, you are declaring you want to output an HTML file whose name comes from the ID of the book.
-This works as a relative path inside the output directory.
+This is relative to the output directory you're about to give `epsilon-clj`.

 !!! tip
     You can have multiple rules in a coordinator file.
 However, it can be tricky to manage since it's hard to know